-We are aware that many young people develop or face difficulties in their learning at school and at home.
+We are aware that many young people develop or face difficulties in their learning and emotional regularity at school and at home.
 Therefore, it is imperative that we provide appropriate universal, sometimes targeted, and occasionally intensive strategies to help students engage with their learning and work to overcome such difficulties.
-Before we attempt to provide support, it is imperative we examine the evidence of individual student engagement across the pillars.
-Through using evidence, we best tailor to the needs of our students and have the best opportunity to improve the situation for individual students and can then measure success.
-At Good Samaritan Catholic College we believe the following: